sashastadler/crunge-notes/Notes/Adventure Log.md

 On the way to Siege Richesse, [O.T.W.M.](Characters/PCs/O.T.W.M..md) notices the group is being followed by a large bird.
 Everyone stops to fight the enormous bird.
 Cusdakesh falls 60 feet and is fine.
 It gets away after some fighting.

 Set up camp in a cave.
 Some bounty hunters came by asking for Alphonse.
-They were killed by [Lilianna](Characters/NPCs/Lilianna.md).
+They were killed by [Lilianna Hastur](Characters/NPCs/Lilianna%20Hastur.md).

 ### Jan 2, 2022 - Session 28

-[Lilianna](Characters/NPCs/Lilianna.md) reveals that she is (was?) engaged to [Alphonse](Characters/PCs/Alphonse%20Steele.md).
+[Lilianna Hastur](Characters/NPCs/Lilianna%20Hastur.md) reveals that she is (was?) engaged to [Alphonse](Characters/PCs/Alphonse%20Steele.md).
 Told us to avoid [Siege Richesse](Locations/Siege%20Richesse.md) and to stick to the villages. (we wont do that)

 After some catching up, we sleep in the cave and continue traveling in the morning.